 If you fight a ticket in court and win, it should not affect your driving record.
 Traffic school is another option.
 Some states offer the option of taking a course and passing a test as a way of avoiding an insurance rate increase due to traffic violations.

 Another way to avoid an increase in insurance premium is to purchase minor violation forgiveness.
 Minor violation forgiveness is a newer bells and whistles type coverage offered by a couple of different carriers.
-If you do purchase a product like this, understand all the guidelines so you are not blindsided.
+If you do purchase a product like this, understand all the guidelines, so you are not blindsided.
 Most forgiveness packages only work for minor violations and will only apply to one violation per driver.

 If you caused an auto accident and a claim is filed, your insurance rates will more than likely be increasing.
-Some insurance companies do offer a buffer which allows for a small payout without an increase, usually under $500.
-Once again some companies do offer accident forgiveness, which allows you to have one at-fault accident claim per driver without an increase in premium.
+Some insurance companies do offer a buffer that allows for a small payout without an increase, usually under $500.
+Once again, some companies do offer accident forgiveness, which allows you to have one at-fault accident claim per driver without an increase in premium.
 However, you do pay extra for the coverage without knowing if you will ever be in an at-fault accident.
 Check with your insurance agent to see if the coverage is available and how much it will cost.

 Comprehensive claims affecting your insurance rate are still uncommon, but some insurance companies are getting stricter.
-Rules vary per carrier so you should ask your insurance agent whether comprehensive claims will make your insurance go up.
-Most do not charge extra, but some carriers will increase your rate if more than $1000 is paid out or if you have more than 3 comprehensive claims within three years.
+Rules vary per carrier, so you should ask your insurance agent whether comprehensive claims will make your insurance go up.
+Most do not charge extra, but some carriers will increase your rate if more than $1000 is paid out or if you have more than three comprehensive claims within three years.

 Unfortunately, getting older does not always make your insurance go down.
 And in many cases, you might see your insurance go up once you are over the age of 70.
 Insurance companies treat elderly drivers almost the same as teen drivers.
 Senior discounts usually kick in around 50 years old, but if you are over 70 years old, your rate will probably start to climb.